 Also, friends and coworkers will stop worrying about you so much.

-4. Commit to having conversations that have no references whatsoever to your baby.
+4. Commit to having conversations with no references whatsoever to your baby.

 Hey, as writers and frequent social media users, we all know that shop talk with your fellow new parent brigade who share those trenches can be essential.
 But don’t lose yourself in it all!
 Talk about something else you’re passionate about — books, cooking, ice hockey, The Bachelor…whatever.
 Rediscovering those lost loves can help tap into much needed energy.